badabingbreda/bb-uikit/README.md

 This wrapper was designed for Beaver Builder Theme, but might also work with other themes.

 **Note:**
 Don't get yourself fooled by the size of this plugin.
-The current plugin (UIkit rc20) has all the less-styling and the pre-packed AlekVolsk extension for extra columns in the subfolders.
+The current plugin has all the less-styling and the pre-packed AlekVolsk extension for extra columns in the subfolders.
 The actual enqueued js and css files are somewhere around 800 kb, the size of 2 large images, but will allow you to do amazing stuff.

 **Changelog:**

+v3.0.3 - January 31st, 2018
+official release, no longer rc added css styling to remove background-color on modal close button

-rc20.1 - november 20th, 2018
+v3 rc20.1 - november 20th, 2018
 minor update to the modal close button that kept jumping away when focused. started changelog

-rc20 - history
+v3 rc20 - history
 update to Release Candidate 20